 Roundup’s main ingredient is glyphosate.
 This popular weed-killing chemical inhibits a specific enzyme in plants that is necessary to manufacture amino acids.
 This enzyme is solely present in plants and can’t be found in animals or humans.
 This is what originally led scientists to believe it was relatively nontoxic.

 Because it’s not safe to expose people directly to large amounts of Roundup or other glyphosate products, studies have been done using certain lines of evidence.
 Correlation doesn’t always mean causation, so many studies have tried to look at what could be contributing to the connection between cancer cases and Roundup exposure.

-Epidemiologists studied a number of populations in an effort to identify an association between non-Hodgkin's lymphoma and Roundup.
-While non-Hodgkin's lymphoma is fairly common, they did note that the cases of it increased between 1975 and 2006, after Roundup had entered the market.
-They also noted that the incidences of non-hodgkin's lymphoma were higher with those who had occupational exposure to Roundup and other glyphosate-containing herbicides, or with those who lived on or near farmland that used these herbicides.
+Epidemiologists studied several populations to identify an association between non-Hodgkin’s lymphoma and Roundup.
+While non-Hodgkin’s lymphoma is fairly common, they did note that the cases of it increased between 1975 and 2006, after Roundup had entered the market.
+They also noted that the incidences of non-Hodgkin’s lymphoma were higher with those who had occupational exposure to Roundup and other glyphosate-containing herbicides, or with those who lived on or near farmland that used these herbicides.